Moneydollar/ClipTone/README.md

 ### Via "main" file

--Download the "main" file and click to run
+- Download the "main" file and click to run

 ## Troubleshooting